 Add in the option of walking safaris and you'll get to experience everything the African bush has to offer - sights, sounds and smells.
 You can't get closer to nature than this.

-You will be collected early this morning from the Centurion Gautrain Station, or the O.R.
+You will be collected early this morning from the O.R.
 Tambo International Airport in Johannesburg.
 We will drive towards Kruger Park, stopping at a Bush Pub near Hoedspruit where the shuttle to our Eco Tree Camp will fetch us.
 After arrival, we will enjoy lunch at 15h00, and then go on the first of our game drives in the late afternoon/evening, returning for dinner.

 Our Eco Camp, specially designed and maintained to have as little impact on the environment as possible, is situated within the private Klaserie Nature Reserve.
 This forms part of the Greater Kruger National Park, an unfenced area of over 20 000km2.
 The area is open only to guests at lodges or camps within Klaserie, which means you're not game sighting with a hundred people!